 Measures to fight the virus have proven greatly successful at Cook County Jail, which continues to show positivity rates and cases-per-capita numbers that are much lower than in the surrounding community.
 Unfortunately, the number of new cases is again on the rise in Chicago and Cook County, after several months of consistent progress in lowering the number of cases.

 “This is another important period in the battle against COVID-19 and the public cannot grow complacent,” said Sheriff Dart.
 “The Jail successfully fought off the surge everyone experienced in the Fall and Winter but we are one County, and each person’s actions affect us all.
-Masks and social distancing are shown to work, and we continue to offer vaccines to every detainee and staff member.”
+Masks and social distancing are shown to work, and we continue to offer vaccines to every individual in custody and staff member.”